-- · its support must be turned on in the settings (see VI.5), because it is turned off by default; - autopilot must be initially set to the Auto mode to be controlled from the application; - · the application must provide APB, RMB and RMC sentences; - the application should provide an HDG or RMC sentences or using of NMEA 2000 variation must be on in the settings (see VI.7).
+- · its support must be turned on in the settings (see VI.6), because it is turned off by default; - · autopilot must be initially set to the Auto mode to be controlled from the application; - · the application must provide RMB sentence; - the application should provide an HDG or RMC sentences or using of NMEA 2000 variation must be on in the settings (see VI.8); - · sending of magnetic navigation data must be turned on (see VI.9).

 When the route or waypoint is activating in the application, autopilot switches to the Track mode from Auto.
-If automatic confirmations are off (default settings, see VI.6), the chart plotter and pilot head will ask for the confirmation when waypoint is changing.
+If automatic confirmations are off (default settings, see VI.7), the chart plotter and pilot head will ask for the confirmation when waypoint is changing.
 When the application terminates the navigation, autopilot returns to the Auto mode.